egregoire23/SupervisedWithR/Decision Tree & Random Forest on Hitters Salary Data.md

 salary, they should focus on their performance during each season.
 High performance during a single season is categorized by the second most important grouping on the variable importance plot.
-Each season’s performance forms the player’s overall performance, which contain the most important factors at increasing salary.
+Each season’s performance forms the player’s overall performance, which contains the most important factors in increasing salary.

 Evaluating and Interpreting Results: